Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Timelines are provided within this document as guidelines.
 If the Investigator and/or Title IX Coordinator/Equity Administrator need more time to complete necessary tasks at any stage in the procedure, they will communicate to both parties as appropriate.

-The training materials used to train Equity Administrator / Title IX Coordinator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process must not rely on stereotypes and will promote impartial investigations and adjudications of complaints of discrimination, harassment, sexual misconduct and retaliation.
+The training materials used to train Equity Administrator / Title IX Coordinator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process must not rely on stereotypes and will promote impartial investigations and adjudications of complaints of discrimination, harassment, sexual misconduct, or retaliation.
 Investigators will receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

 In compliance with training requirements, the University ensures that all employees receive training that addresses Discrimination, Harassment, Sexual Misconduct and Retaliation, upon hire, and then annually thereafter.
 Employees must be trained on the following topics: